JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 }
 ```

-The logic is as follows, when `background_templates` contains an array, we will check every template line until there's
+The logic is as follows: when `background_templates` contains an array, we will check every template line until there's
 one that returns a non-empty string.
 So, when the contents of `.Profile` contain the word `default`, the first template
 returns `#FFA400` and that's the color that will be used.
 If it contains `jan`, it returns `#f1184c`.
 When none of the
-templates return a value, the foreground value `#ffffff` is used.
+templates returns a value, the foreground value `#ffffff` is used.

 ### Background